rktdnjs/starter-kit-smartapp-nodejs/README.md

 # A SmartApp for the Samsung SmartThings Starter Kit.

-This example Lambda SmartApp demonstrates the use of SmartThings APIs via the [SmartApp NodeJS SDK](https://github.com/SmartThingsCommunity/smartapp-sdk-nodejs) to achieve an Automation.
+This example SmartApp demonstrates the use of SmartThings APIs via the [SmartApp NodeJS SDK](https://github.com/SmartThingsCommunity/smartapp-sdk-nodejs) to achieve an Automation.

 It showcases:

 - App installation and configuration flow.
-- Integrating with a third-party API (OpenWeather).
 - Actuating devices using the SmartThings API.
 - Creating schedules and handling scheduled executions.